 The Association's risk financing program, effective May 1, 2022, for potential claims obligations that arise from May 1, 2022, to May 1, 2023, provides reinsurance coverage from \$1.450 billion to \$3.425 billion.
 Several of the Association's reinsurance treaties require collateral to be held in a trust account in the event that ceded reinsurance recoveries are to be paid to the Association.
 Potential losses above \$3.425 billion would be covered by issuing post-event bonds, which would be funded by a catastrophe recovery charge.
 The Association's risk financing program includes two issued and outstanding catastrophe bonds, a type of insurance-linked security providing \$580 million of reinsurance coverage if a pre-specified catastrophic event were to occur.
-Member Insurer assessments provide \$717.4 million of coverage prior to exceeding aggregate reinsurance limits and are responsible for a portion of reinsurance layers.
+Member Insurer assessments provide \$717.4 million of coverage prior to exceeding aggregate reinsurance limits.

 For the excess of loss coverages described above, the Association is charged a provisional premium, which may be adjusted in accordance with a formula included in the reinsurance agreement for each excess layer if the limits of insurance in force (total insured value) increases by an average of greater than 10% or decreases by an average of greater than 5%.
-Adjustment to provisional premiums was not required under the reinsurance agreements for the years ended December 31, 2023 and 2022.
+Adjustment to provisional premiums was not required under the reinsurance agreements for the years ended December 31, 2024 and 2023.